finger563/bbb-helloworld-federates/c2wt_bbb_steps.md

   :$C2WTROOT/3rdParty/java/libbulldog/bulldog.beagleboneblack.hardfp.jar
   ```

-* Configure the BBB:
-  * make sure to set up SSH keys for the root user on the BBB, this means that the public key

 * Install needed programs and configure the environment **on the BBB**:
   * Because the libbulldog code uses the GPIO, it requires **root** permissions when running the program.
 For this reason it is recommended that everything for this sample be placed in the root directory `/root`, and use **root** as the username in the model for the BBB computer model.